Environmental Education

 The Riparian Ecosystem

 The highest diversity of plants and animals live in streamside environments.
-Potrero Creek and the Carmel River give students an opportunity to interact directly with the environment while learning about microclimates and food webs, with abundant examples at our finger tips.
+Potrero Creek and the Carmel River give students an opportunity to interact directly with the environment while learning about microclimates and food webs, with abundant examples at our fingertips.

-Watershed Structure
+Watershed Structure and Function

 Explore natural systems of the Carmel River Watershed, with an introduction to geology, hydrology, and ecosystem services.
 Discover how interacting components and biological processes form plant communities, floods, and habitat connectivity making a whole much greater than the sum of its parts.
+Ideal for Biology and AP Environmental Science.